module-federation/aegis-host/README.md

 ## Purpose

 Stop paying the "microservices premium": use MicroLib.
-MicroLib circumvents the main causes of failed microservice implementations. by eliminatng the worst aspects of microservices-style architecture, distribution and operational complexity, while retaining its chief virtue, deployment independence.
+MicroLib eliminates the worst aspects of microservices-style architecture, distribution and operational complexity, while retaining its chief virtue, deployment independence.

 Currently, the most important factor to consider when evaluating microservices as candidate architecture is the fact that the end result is a distributed application.
 Compared with monolithic apps, distributed apps are more difficult to develop and manage, leading to increased cost and risk.
 This is called paying the "microservices premium".
 Sometimes the premium is worth it.
 In other cases, it's less clear.
 What is clear is that in many cases, projects fail because they don't pay the premium, leading many consultants and architects to advise against starting with microservices but instead introduce them gradually as functional scope or demand increases.
-That said, in cases where the implementation succeeds, organisations generally prefer microservices to monoliths because of the speed and agility that deployment independence brings.
+That said, in cases where the implementation does succeed, organisations generally prefer microservices to monoliths because of the speed and agility that deployment independence brings.

 Wouldn't it be great, then, if microservices didn't have to be distributed?
 Let's consider why they are.